mircopp/ActivityRecognition/README.md

 ### 1.2.
 ScoreMap

-> For having a mechanism to classify the actions of a user and them give a certain score the class called **ScoreMap** was introduced.
+> For having a mechanism to classify the actions of a user and giving them a certain score the class called **ScoreMap** was introduced.
-It needs a vector of categories and the ordinal scale depending on the cetagories as features as well as a scoring strategy (linear, quadratic, kubic, exponential) for initialization.
+It needs a vector of categories and the ordinal scale depending on the categories as features as well as a scoring strategy (linear, quadratic, kubic, exponential) for initialization.

 #### 1.2.1. fit (categories, scores)
 Fits categories to scores and enumerates them.